 Nevertheless, executive alignment and technology are not enough to propel an organization’s digital transformation.
 At the end of it all, a company’s most asset is its employees.
 Working towards their engagement and motivation gives rise to a culture of innovation that is essential for a company’s success in this digital age.

 HR experiences that are strictly derived from client-grade digital practices and focus greatly on an employee’s professional and personal well-being help bring out the best.
-At the end of the day, it is purpose which drives people, and people who drive a company’s growth.
+At the end of the day, it is a purpose which drives people, and people who drive a company’s growth.

 Article originally published in ‘My Story’ here: https://yourstory.com/mystory/innovative-approaches-improve-hr-talent-digital